centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

 2. If you want, you can edit the mappers linked to this job by clicking the **Edit** icon: ![image](../../assets/monitoring/discovery/host-discovery-edit.png#thumbnail1)

-    The results will be updated automatically.
+    The results will be updated automatically in the preview once you click on the **Save** icon at the top right of the panel.

-    Warning: editing mappers after a discovery job has been executed only makes sense if the hosts have not yet been added to your monitoring configuration (either manually or automatically).
-Changes made to mappers in the discovery task are not taken into account for hosts that have already been created.
+    - If the job was set to **Manual analysis** at step 5 of the wizard, bear in mind that editing mappers after a discovery job has been executed only makes sense if the hosts have not yet been added to your monitoring configuration.

+    - If the job was set to **Automatic analysis** at step 5 of the wizard and **Update existing hosts** was selected, the hosts will be updated when you re-run the job (see [Edit a discovery job](#edit-a-discovery-job)).

 3. If your job was set to **Manual analysis** at step 5 of the wizard, select the hosts you want to add to the configuration and click on the **Save**
 button: ![image](../../assets/monitoring/discovery/host-discovery-hosts-save.png#thumbnail1)